Jakub-Kubik/kiwi_currency_converter/README.md

 # Currency converter
 Currency converter is CLI and web API application.
 The goal of project is to create application for currency conversion based on everyday coins exchange rates.
-Source of live data is European Central Bank with address ```https://www.ecb.europa.eu/stats/eurofxref/eurofxref-daily.xml```.
+Source of live data is European Central Bank with address: ```https://www.ecb.europa.eu/stats/eurofxref/eurofxref-daily.xml```.

 ## Getting Started
-You need to create virtual environment for python 3.7, clone this repository and install all required packages from ```requirements.txt```.
+You need to clone this repository, create virtual environment for python 3.7 and activate it and install all required packages from ```requirements.txt```.

-## Parameters
+## API and CLI app parameters
 - `amount` - amount which we want to convert - float
 - `input_currency` - input currency - 3 letters name or currency symbol
 - `output_currency` - requested/output currency - 3 letters name or currency symbol